Chicago Holiday Tour

-The adventure begins at Giordano’s Pizzeria on Lake Street.
+The adventure begins at Lou Malnati’s Pizzeria in the Wrigley Building (410 N. Michigan Avenue) right on Chicago’s Magnificent Mile, which is Chicago’s largest holiday shopping district and hosts the unofficial start to the Christmas season each year with its Holiday parade down its corridor.
 Here you’ll meet your fun-loving and enthusiastic tour guide who will introduce you to the beautiful city and our history of holiday cheer.
 Your group will share a hot, cheesy, deep dish pizza, one of Chicago’s favorite holiday meals—often shipped around the country as a gift!
-You’ll learn about the history of this goliath pie and taste why it’s become a global phenomenon.
+You’ll learn about the history of this Goliath pie and taste why it’s become a global phenomenon.
+Guests over 21 years will be able to upgrade their ticket to the VIP Christmas cocktail/Craft beer package to enjoy a locally crafted Chicago beer with their pizza.

 The tour will then head over to State Street for a glimpse of the Christmas window displays at the flagship Marshall Field’s department store (now a Macy’s).
 These narrative dioramas have been drawing crowds since their debut in the 1940s, and get more creative and elaborate every year.